 The Texas State University-San Marcos Teacher Fellows Program specializes in personalized induction and mentoring of new teachers.
 Each beginning teacher is immersed in teaching in a central Texas participating school district while completing an M.Ed. in elementary education.
 The program provides an integrated curriculum focused on principles of constructivist learning, teacher research, project-based learning, and performance assessment.

 The purpose of the Teacher Fellows Program is to provide a supportive professional community for beginning teachers.
-Through school/university partnerships, the program facilitates on-going professional growth for new and experienced teachers that results in effective teaching and enhanced student learning.
+Through school/university partnerships, the program facilitates on-going professional development for new and experienced teachers that results in effective teaching and enhanced student learning.

 Teacher Fellows is a collaborative induction program between Texas State University-San Marcos and several Central Texas school districts.
 It addresses first-year teacher needs based on an exchange of resources between the university and the participating school districts.